Docker

 Mount PointDescription

-db/{NETWORK_NAME}Persist the cardano-node’s database to avoid re-syncing the chain whenever a new container is run.
+dbPersist the cardano-node’s database to avoid re-syncing the chain whenever a new container is run.
 This is done on every version upgrade and is recommended for most use-cases.
+Make sure to use different names for different networks as the data aren’t compatible between them!

 ipcBind /ipc to get access to the cardano-node’s local socket if you use the image in a multi-container stack with an external Haskell client.